Phillip Island marine mammals have delighted visitors for decades!

 Females give birth to one single pup, milk feeding up to 10 months.
 They mate again soon after birth.

 Although sharks take some seals, man is the major predator.

 Seal deaths occur from fishing line entanglement and from swallowing plastic bags.

-To observe them in their natural habitat, take a boat cruise from Cowes to Seal Rocks.
+To observe them in their natural habitat, take a boat cruise from Cowes to Seal Rocks with Wildlife Coast Cruises.

-Telescopes are available at Point Grant, site of The Nobbies Centre.
+Telescopes are available at Point Grant, site of The Nobbies Visitor Centre.

 Or bring your binoculars to watch the antics of this engaging Phillip Island marine mammal!

-During the winter months many species of whales and dolphins migrate north from Antarctica.
+Whales migrate from Antarctica during the southern hemisphere winter months.
 As the Antarctic waters start to become cold and icy, they set out, the females already pregnant.

 The Humpback whale (average length 15 metres) arrives in Australian waters around April/May and heads up the east and west coasts to the warmer water along the Queensland and Western Australian coasts.
 Here they calve.